hemanthkumar387/shoppy/README.md

 # 🛍️ ShoppyGlobe - Full Stack Shopping Cart Application

 This is a full-stack e-commerce shopping cart application.
-The **frontend** is built using React, Redux, and Vite, while the **backend** is powered by Node.js, Express.js, and MongoDB Atlas.
+The **frontend** is built using React, and Vite, while the **backend** is powered by Node.js, Express.js, and MongoDB Atlas.

 ---